DeBakey the Educator

 In 1948, Dr. Michael E. DeBakey accepted the chairmanship of the department of surgery at Baylor College of Medicine, then newly established in Houston.
 He helped establish the school's residency programs, starting with surgery.

-In 1969, he was named BCM's president.
+In 1969, he was named the College's president.
 In his 10-year tenure in that office, he propelled Baylor toward national and international acclaim as one of the best medical schools in the United States.

 During his career, DeBakey wrote more than 1,400 articles, chapters and books including two New York Times best-sellers: The Living Heart and The New Living Heart Diet.
 Other popular books he co-authored include The Living Heart Brand Name Shopper's Guide, The Living Heart Guide to Eating Out and The New Living Heart.